diegopastor/diegopastor.github.io/index.md

 ---
 <br>
-This are some of Diego's projects that might interest you:
+These are some of Diego's projects that might interest you:

 - [Bot Real Mágico](https://twitter.com/BotRealMagico) - (A Twitter bot that automagically generates and tweets a "Magic Realism" story in spanish every 4 hours.
 Inspired by its <a src="https://twitter.com/MagicRealismBot">english version</a>.
 Made with Python and MySQL.)